[Updated for 2023]

 Knowing these essential print terms and concepts is a huge asset, whether you’re the office manager or the one in charge of the entire print project.
 It saves a lot of time on research, and keeps you from trying different options before you get the right one.

-Of course, we're always here to help make the job, and you life, a lot easier.
-Get in touch with our experts -- we'll explain all the different commercial printing terms and walk you though all your choices.
+Of course, we're always here to help make the job, and your life, a lot easier.
+Get in touch with our experts -- we'll explain all the different commercial printing terms and walk you through all your choices.